What is Microsleep?

 Why is Microsleep Dangerous?

 If you are sleep deprived, or if you have a sleep disorder, you are at higher risk for microsleep.
 Episodes can happen while you are driving a vehicle or operating other heavy machinery and this is when microsleep becomes precarious.
-Microsleep can lead to dangerous accidents including collisions, or running your car off of the road.
-If you are driving at a high speed, the likelihood of a severe accident increases.
+Microsleep can lead to dangerous crashes, or running your car off of the road.
+If you are driving at a high speed, the likelihood of a severe crash increases.

 It is important that you make sure that you are alert before you get behind the wheel.
 If you feel drowsy, do not drive.
 If you find yourself with wandering thoughts, drifting into other lanes, or cannot remember the last few miles you drove, pull over to the side of the road to rest or ask someone else to drive.